tolanbot/guess_again/README.md

 Use this as your updated README.md.
-It matches the current code, including per-difficulty high scores, the current difficulty values, the menu/input shortcuts, and the current Mad Max validation rules.
+It matches the current code, including per-difficulty high scores, command aliases, the current scoring behavior, and the current Mad Max validation rules.

 # Guess Again